‘Quiet but tenacious’ SLI scholar lives a life of caring: Elly

 “SLI and my mentors enlightened me that I can go ahead and fulfill what my goals are, what my dreams are,” she said.
 “They kept me on that path.”

 Elly seized that new sense of opportunity.
-She is, after all, “driven, collaborative, empathetic, independent and engaged,” said Bryan Pearce-Gonzales, also a professor of Hispanic Studies at SU.
+She is, after all, “driven, collaborative, empathetic, independent and engaged,” said Bryan Pearce-Gonzales, member of the SLI board of directors and a professor of Hispanic Studies at SU.
 He and other faculty have given Elly a traditional SU label reserved for students who excel academically and socially across programs: “Superstar.”

 AN ADVOCATE FOR OTHERS